-LOVE, COURAGE & RESPECT Learning and Achieving Through Love, Courage and Respect
+LOVE, COURAGE & RESPECT

+Learning and Achieving Through Love, Courage and Respect

 BRIGHSTONE C.E.
 PRIMARY SCHOOL

-ADMISSIONS POLICY 2022 - 2023

-Date Agreed by FGB: 24th February 2021

-This policy will be used during 2022-2023 for allocating places in the main admission round for entry to Year R in September 2022.
-It will also apply to in-year admissions during 2022/23.
+ADMISSIONS POLICY 2023 - 2024 Date Agreed by FGB: 7th December 2021 This policy will be used during 2023-2024 for allocating places in the main admission round for entry to Year R in September 2023.
+It will also apply to in-year admissions during 2023/24.
 Outside the normal admissions round, the Fair Access protocol will be applied alongside the policy to secure the admission of vulnerable pupils from specific groups.

-The Governing Board is the admission authority for Brighstone CE Aided Church of England Primary School.
+The Governing Board is the admission authority for Brighstone Church of England Aided Primary School.
 The admissions arrangements are determined by the Governing Board after statutory consultations.

-Published Admission Number

-The published admission number (PAN) for entry to Year R at Brighstone Church of England (Aided) Primary School is 15.
-The school will admit this number if there are sufficient applications.
-Where fewer applications than the published number are received, places will be offered to all those who have applied.
+Published Admission Number Each school has a published admission number (PAN) for entry to Year R. The school will admit this number if there are sufficient applications.
+Where fewer applications than the published number are received, places will be offered to all applicants The PAN for Brighstone Church of England Aided Primary School for 2023-2024 is 15.